hayesey/netvox-decoder/README.md

 This is a simple payload decoder example for some of the Netvox range of LoRaWAN sensors.

-It is designed for use with TheThingsNetwork but can easily be adapted for use with Chirpstack (instructions to follow).
+It can be used with The Things Network v2 (TTN), Chirpstack and Node.js command line.

 **Note:** this is designed for testing purposes only, I take no responsibility for anyone using this getting missing or incorrect data!

-If I ever find the time I will re-write in a more structured fashion rather than a chain of "if" statements.

-## The Things Network Instructions
+## The Things Network V2 Instructions

 Simply copy and paste the code from decoder.js into the Payload Formats tab in your TTN application.
 Into the decoder box, replacing anything already in there.